-Worried that your child might have ADHD, autism or a learning disability?
-Know your rights for reque
+Worried your child might have ADHD, autism or a learning disability?
+Know your evaluation rights

 With the schools closed since March due to COVID-19, parents have had to take on additional work educating their children.
 After a couple weeks of the schools being closed your school began to offer some form of distance learning for students.